Maryland police find vehicle linked to suspect in fatal shooting of judge - KESQ

 By Artemis Moshtaghian and Zoe Sottile, CNN

-Law enforcement officials are still searching for the shooter and asked “the public to be vigilant” and on the lookout for Argote.
-Police described him as a 49-year-old man, 5 feet 7 inches tall, 130 pounds, with black hair and brown eyes.
+Law enforcement officials are still searching for the shooter and have asked “the public to be vigilant” and on the lookout for Argote, described as a 49-year-old man who is 5 feet 7 inches tall, 130 pounds, with black hair and brown eyes.

+The sheriff’s office said Sunday it had finished searching the remote and wooded area where Argote’s vehicle was found, saying in a post on Facebook “no further information indicates that Argote is still in the immediate area.”

-Washington County sheriff Brian Albert described the killing as a “targeted attack” against Wilkinson and said Argote should be considered “armed and dangerous.”
+Washington County sheriff Brian Albert previously described the Thursday killing as a “targeted attack” against Wilkinson and said Argote should be considered “armed and dangerous.”

 Argote allegedly fatally shot Wilkinson just hours after the judge ruled against him in a child custody case, authorities said Friday.